Embarking on the Journey: Becoming a Network Security Engineer πŸš€

 Major Responsibilities of a Network Security Engineer

-Having outlined the roles of a Network Security Engineer, it's time to probe their key responsibilities.
-Here's a table spotlighting these duties:
+Now that we've discussed the roles of a Network Security Engineer, let's delve deeper into their key responsibilities.
+Here's a table outlining these responsibilities:

 ResponsibilityDescription